Giselleberrios20/nyc-air-quality-data-warehouse/README.md

-# NYC Air Quality Data Warehouse
+# NYC Air Quality Data Warehouse Assignment 1

-This project is for Assignment 1.
-It includes data sourcing, data storage, and building a data warehouse model using the NYC Open Data Air Quality dataset.
+Assignment 1: It includes data sourcing, data storage, and building a data warehouse model using the NYC Open Data Air Quality dataset.

-## 1. Data Source
+## Data Source:
 The data comes from NYC Open Data.
 Dataset: Air Quality
 Link: https://data.cityofnewyork.us/Environment/Air-Quality/c3uy-2p5r

 This dataset contains measurements of air quality indicators for different neighborhoods in New York City.

-## 2. Data Dictionary
+## Data Dictionary:
 A full data dictionary is located in the folder:
 data_dictionary/

 It includes field names, descriptions, and data types.

-## 3. Python Script
+## Python Script:
 My script is in:
 src/process_data.py

-This script:
-Loads the raw CSV
-Selects useful columns
-Renames the columns
-Saves a cleaned file
+This script: It loads the raw CSV and selects useful columns.
+Renames the columns and saves a cleaned file.

-Uploads both files to Google Cloud Storage
+Uploads both files to Google Cloud Storage.

 To run the script, install the package:
 pip install google-cloud-storage